Sunday, December 17, 2017

 to help us in our personal reflection.

-a) What aspect of John the Baptist’s attitude most drew my attention and pleased me?
+a) What aspect of John the Baptist’s attitude drew my attention and pleased me?

 b) Three times John defines himself negatively: I am not the Messiah, I am not Elijah, I am not the Prophet.
 What do these three denials tell us about the person of John?

-c) Using a phrase from the Old Testament, John draws attention away from him and towards Jesus.
-What does this tell us about John and about Jesus?
+c) Using a phrase from the Old Testament, John draws attention away from himself and towards Jesus.
+What does this tell us about John?
+What does this tell us about Jesus?

 d) What does John say about baptism?
-What is the difference between John’s baptism and that of Jesus?
+What is the difference between John’s baptism and Jesus’ baptism?

-e) Why did Jesus say that John is the greatest and yet the least in the Realm is greater than he?
+e) Why did Jesus say that John is the greatest while at the same time saying the least in the kingdom is greater than he?

 f) How can all this help us prepare for Christmas?